Site Summary ProfileEPA ID: NCSFNO406989

 - Repair/replacement of asphaltic materials for all existing roadways

 Approximately 200,000 tons of contaminated soil and debris were excavated and disposed offsite at permitted landfills and approximately 78,400 cubic yards of clean soil was imported from an approved off-site source to back fill the excavated properties

 EPA continues to monitor the groundwater in the Orchard.

 EPA was unable to identify any viable potentially responsible parties for the site.
 EPA is using federal funds for site cleanup activities.

 EPA has worked with the community and its state partner to develop a long-term cleanup plan for the site, reflecting the Agency’s commitment to safe, healthy communities and environmental protection.
 Community engagement and public outreach are core components of EPA program activities.

 EPA has conducted a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
 Outreach efforts have included public notices and information meetings.
 EPA also held a public meeting to discuss the Proposed Plan for addressing site-related ground water in 2011.

 Long-term ground water monitoring is ongoing.

-EPA plans to complete the first Five-Year Review for the site in 2016.
+EPA with the assistance of NCDENR plans to complete the first Five-Year Review for the site in 2016.